-From Table 1, it is clear to see that the heuristic approach is superior to that of a Gurobi solve on instance sets containing 1241 shift types.
+Gurobi solve on instance sets containing 1241 shift types.
 The difference in solution values obtained on such instances is particularly pronounced when a time limit of 600 seconds is enforced; on average, all heuristic approaches yield solutions that are around 40% better than that of a direct MILP solve.
 Furthermore, the results suggest that there is some benefit in searching for dual alternative optimal solutions.
 The heuristic approaches in which more dual alternative optimal solutions (i.e. c_3 and c_5) tend to provide the best results.
 Interestingly, such approaches consider a fewer total number of solutions to CCDSP; however, by including more Benders cuts at each iteration, more reliable information is available when determining new shift types to consider.
-The difference between the solution values obtained, for 1241 shift types, when a time limit of 1200 seconds is allowed is not as pronounced but it is still significant, on average being 25-30% better than the MILP.
-The MILP does, however, produce better solutions on two rare occasions.
+The longer we let the algorithms run the smaller the percentage difference between the best found heuristic solutions and the best found MILP solutions.
+With the exception of the instances containing 160 employees perhaps, all heuristic solutions are around 12-18% better after an hour of computing time, and in the majority of cases have found a better solution than the MILP solve.
+Even for the instances with 160 employees, all heuristics return a better solution in at least half of the cases; however, the improvement is not as pronounced, sitting at around 3-6%.
+The direct MILP solve does return the best solution on two rare occasions.

-Looking at the instances containing 2145 shift types, the comparison is not so one-
+Looking at Table 2, the comparison is not so one-sided; however, the results still suggest

-Table 2: Results Summary - Gurobi is given Model (1)-(9)
+Table 4: Results Summary - Gurobi is given Model (1)-(9)